bootscore/bs-swiper/README.md

 - category: category slug, separated by comma for multiple categories
 - order: ASC or DESC
-- orderby: date or title
+- orderby: date, title, or rand
 - posts: number of posts to display

 ### Pages